6 Ways Interactive Content Can Power Your Social Media Marketing

 c.
 Sponsored Posts on Facebook

 Why boost a post when you can actually publish it for free on your timeline, right?
 That’s because there’s been a steep drop in the organic reach of Facebook posts over the last couple of years.
-In 2012, only 16% on an average were seeing page posts in their newsfeed, which dropped to 6.5% in 2014 and to 2% in 2015!
-Fewer people seeing your post means fewer likes, clicks, shares and comments; all of which result in fewer conversions.
+In 2012, only 16% on average saw page posts in their newsfeed, which dropped to 6.5% in 2014 and to 2% in 2015!
+Fewer people seeing your post means fewer likes, clicks, shares, and comments; all of which result in fewer conversions.
 Sigh!
-So, if you really want to reach your target audience start sponsoring your content.
+So, if you really want to reach your target audience, start sponsoring your content.
 And, not just any content but interactive experiences.

 By boosting interactive experiences you will not only increase its visibility to your followers but also generate interest.
 After all, interactive content is educational, attention-grabbing and it converts!
 The living proof of it bringing results is a quiz created on Outgrow by a digital startup, TAG Livros.
 The quiz had just one question and a simple landing page which increased its completion rate.
 When they boosted the post on Facebook, it generated 900 likes/reactions and 120 shares!
 This wouldn’t have been possible by just sharing it on the timeline!